JockLawrie/JuliaFromScratch.jl/README.md

 You needn't edit this file - more  information will be automatically added as you develop the package.
 Close `Project.toml`.

 Open `src\MyTestPackage.jl`.
-It contains a main module called `MyTestPackage`, and a simple print statement.
+It contains a module called `MyTestPackage`, which contains a simple print statement.
+A _module_ contains some combination of functions and more modules.
+It's Julia's way of constructing and organising libraries of functions.
+Julia _packages_ are modules that can be used by writing `using modulename`.

-Replace the contents of this file with the following code.
+Replace the contents of `src\MyTestPackage.jl` with the following code.
-Note that `src\JuliaFromScratch` contains the same code for reference.
+Note that `src\MyFirstProject` contains the same code for reference.

 ```julia
 module MyTestPackage